FUELS:

 which its heating value decreases.
 Semibituminous coal has the highest heating value

-4. 4.Which type of coals have the highest
+due to less volatiles content. - 4.Which type of coals have the highest

 grindability index?